g0v-it/data-budget/sdaas/README.md

 # g0v-data smart data management platform

-This directory contains the configuration for the knowledge base about the Italian government budget data an a lightweight implementation of a  [Smart Data Management Platform](https://it.linkeddata.center/b/smart-data-platform/)(SDMP) derived from the  [LinkeData.Center SDaaS product](https://it.linkeddata.center//p/sdaas).
+This directory contains the configuration and the engine to build a knowledge base about the Italian government budget.
+It is realized as a lightweight implementation of a  [Smart Data Management Platform](https://it.linkeddata.center/b/smart-data-platform/) derived from the [LinkeData.Center SDaaS product](https://it.linkeddata.center//p/sdaas).

 The knowledge base configuration is consistent with the [Knowledge Exchange Engine Schema](http://LinkedData.Center/kees)(KEES) specifications.

-The data management platform runs a workflow that is based on a sequence of four temporal phases called *windows*:
+The data life cycle is based on a workflow that is based on a sequence of four temporal phases called *windows*:

 1. a startup  phase (**boot window**)  to initialize the knowledge base
 2. a time slot for the population of the knowledge base and to link data (**learning window**)